gergokajtar/pdsnd_github/README.md

 ### Description
 The project is about getting input from a user so data can be filtered.
+User can choose the city, the month and the day for the filter setup.

 ### Files used
 Main script: bikeshare.py